ethagnawl/rmuxinator/README.md

 ## How does it work?
 - install tmux (preferably >= 3.0a), rust and cargo
-- build and run with: `cargo build && ./target/debug/rmuxinator start Foo.toml`
+- build and run with: `cargo build && ./target/debug/rmuxinator start Example.toml`

 ## Documentation